Little Symphony No. 1 (Milhaud): II. Chantant

+III.
+Et vif!

-In this movement the tempo is a lively, jaunty allegro, and there are certain elements such as the harmonies that appear to be related to the first movement.
-The clarinet plays the largest role in this movement, since the clarinet plays the main melody throughout and doesn’t trade it off to any other instrument.
+In the final movement, the tempo is a lively, jaunty allegro, and there are certain elements such as the harmonies that appear to be related to the first movement.
+The clarinet plays the largest role in this movement, since the clarinet plays the main melody throughout and doesn't trade it off to any other instrument.
 The only other instruments that get a slight taste of a melodic line are the piccolo and flute at the very end of the piece for a mere four measures.
-The strings and other woodwinds add to the overall texture with their “filler notes”, such as the pizzicato and half and quarter notes being played in the strings, along with the harp and its steady sixteenth note arpeggios.
+The strings and other woodwinds add to the overall texture with their "filler notes," such as the pizzicato and half and quarter notes being played in the strings, along with the harp and its steady sixteenth note arpeggios.
 The very end to this piece is almost abrupt, as the dynamic falls, the tempo slows, and there is a slight retard where the woodwinds quietly end the movement and entire symphony on a very light note indeed.